Compute

 Network Planning

-Figure 1 shows the network set up using Direct Connect connections that work in load balancing mode.
+Figure 1 shows the network that you set up using Direct Connect connections that work in load balancing mode.
 Table 2 describes the network planning.

 Two Direct Connect connections work in load balancing mode and connect the on-premises data center to the VPCs.
 Table 1 describes the network traffic flows in detail.